thequeenofclubs/MinecraftServer/wiki/plugins.md

 ## Pl3xMap
 Pl3xMap is a plugin that allows players to view the world map from a web browser.
 This is particularly useful for players who need to navigate through the world or share specific locations with others.

-## ViaBackwards & ViaVersion
-ViaBackwards is a plugin that allows players to join the server from older minecraft versions without jeapordizing gameplay.
-ViaVersion is a plugin that allows players to join the server from newer Minecraft versions.